Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 `docker run --gpus all --privileged -v /data/username/:/data/exvivo/ -it pulks/docker_hippogang_exvivo_segm:v1.3.0 /bin/bash -c "bash /src/commands_nnunet_inference.sh" >> logs.txt`

+#### White matter hypeintensities in `in vivo` FLAIR images
-If, you want to run the WMH for `in vivo` flair data then run the following command:
+If, you want to run the WMH for `in vivo` flair data then run the following command.
+Make sure that the image is skull-stripped and normalized/standardized.
 `docker run --gpus all --privileged -v /data/username/:/data/exvivo/ -it pulks/docker_hippogang_exvivo_segm:v1.3.0 /bin/bash -c "bash /src/commands_nnunet_inference_WMH_invivo.sh" >> logs.txt`

 #### Voila! check the output!
-It takes around 15-20 minutes to run the inference.
+It takes around 15-20 minutes to run the inference for the `ex vivo` T2w image and 1 minute for the `in vivo` FALIR image.
 You should see a folder in your local machine at the path:
 `/your/path/to/data_for_inference/output_from_nnunet_inference`